xythobuz/rpi-rx5808-stream/README.md

 Use one of the popular cheap [RX5808](https://www.banggood.com/FPV-5_8G-Wireless-Audio-Video-Receiving-Module-RX5808-p-84775.html) 5.8GHz receiver modules with the [SPI modification done to it](https://github.com/sheaivey/rx5808-pro-diversity/blob/develop/docs/rx5808-spi-mod.md).

-To convert the analog video into a digital signal, use one of the many Video4Linux compatible USB devices, [as described in more detail on the LinuxTV pages](https://linuxtv.org/wiki/index.php/Easycap).
+To convert the analog video into a digital signal, use one of the many Video4Linux compatible USB devices, [as described in more detail on the LinuxTV pages](https://linuxtv.org/wiki/index.php/Easycap), like [this one](https://www.banggood.com/DC5V-USB-Video-Capture-Card-TV-Tuner-LED-VCR-DVD-Audio-Adapter-Converter-p-1082298.html?rmmds=search).

 [![Photo 1](https://i.imgur.com/vvMfBAB.jpg)](https://i.imgur.com/vx5ThJN.jpg)
 [![Photo 2](https://i.imgur.com/Ipt6x3k.jpg)](https://i.imgur.com/8iMUOLR.jpg)